Treatment of Children and Adolescents

 General Requests for Treatment Records

 Although Indiana law may give parents the right to see written notes we keep about your child’s treatment, we request that you allow your child or teen some privacy in their meetings with the therapist.
-We ask that you not request your child’s written treatment records.
+We ask that you not request your child’s written treatment records for yourself or for an attorney.
+We may opt to discontinue treatment if you do, as children frequently decline to disclose any further information in sessions once they know that their parent will be reading the notes.
+We encourage you instead to schedule parent update sessions with your child’s therapist to discuss any concerns or to receive progress reports.

 When a family is in conflict, particularly conflict due to parental separation or divorce, our responsibility to your child may require helping to address conflicts that impact your child.
 However, the therapist’s role will be strictly limited to providing treatment to your child.